top of page

 I see three blue RAF vehicles race over in my direction as I climb down the spindly aluminium ladder to the moist and beautiful green grass.
 It’s funny how I yearn to kiss the ground after every landing – especially this one!

-I duck under the fuselage and look back at my cockpit, walking backwards in disbelief.
-I feel my weak stomach welling up with nausea once more as my eyes stare at a diagonal line of eleven bullet-holes climbing the aluminium skin from just below where I was sitting.
+I duck under the fuselage, looking back at my cockpit, walking backwards in disbelief.
+I feel my weak stomach welling up with nausea once more as my eyes stare at a diagonal line of eighteen bullet holes climbing the wooden skin from below where I was sitting.
 I follow them as they snake up the fuselage a few inches from the back of my seat.

-My knees give way, and I crumple on to the wet grass.
+My knees give way, and I crumple onto the wet grass.
 I can’t help it – my body feels weak.
 I’m kneeling, and I begin to shake uncontrollably.
-I stare at the holes in disbelief, but I manage a weak smile.
+I stare at the holes in disbelief but manage a weak smile.

 My eyes well up with tears.